snap-stanford/snap-python/doc/source/reference/basic.rst

         *val* == 0.

-   A single public attribute is offered by the TInt class:
+   A single public attribute is offered by the :class:`TInt` class:

      .. describe:: Val

-        A member of the TInt object of type int that gives the value the TInt holds.
+        A member of the :class:`TInt` object of type int that gives the value the int holds.
 Supports =, +=, -=, *=, and /= operators.

-   A few static public attributes are offered by the TInt class:
+   A few static public attributes are offered by the :class:`TInt` class:

      .. data:: Mn